Jingyong14/HPDP02/2425/assignment/asgn2/submission/Group_DataStorm/big_data.md

 <h4>3.1.6 Output</h4>

 Figure 3.1.6 displays the the performance metrics for Pandas.
 The total execution time was 65.20 seconds, and the memory used during processing was around 1175.30MB.
-This reflects Pandas' limitatin when dealing with large datasets, as it loads data eagerly into memory and operates in a single-threaded manner.
+This reflects Pandas' limitation when dealing with large datasets, as it loads data eagerly into memory and operates in a single-threaded manner.

 <div align="center">
     <img src="Images/pa6otpt.png" alt="pa6otpt" width="400">